helm/charts/stable/oauth2-proxy/README.md

 Version 3.0.0 introduces support for [EKS IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) by adding a managed service account to the chart.
 This is a breaking change since the service account is enabled by default.
 To disable this behaviour set `serviceAccount.enabled` to `false`

+### To 3.0.1

+Version 3.0.1 of this chart integrate upstream security fix and support for upstream organisation and name changes (git repository and docker registry path from pusher to oauth2-proxy)

 ## Configuration

 The following table lists the configurable parameters of the oauth2-proxy chart and their default values.